 Hey hey, runDisney race fans!
-The runDisney registration season starts this week when Wine and Dine goes on sale.
-And we know there are some anxious runners waiting for the chance to register for the Disney Villains race theme.
-Good luck to everyone!
-But what happens if you get bad news- and you miss out on a runDisney race opportunity?
+The runDisney registration season is in full swing.
+What happens if you get bad news- and you miss out on a runDisney race opportunity?
 You do have options and we covered it on this runDisney podcast.
 Here’s how to register for a sold-out runDisney race.

 We don’t want to see it happen, but… it happens.

 Sometimes the races sell faster than expected and your running squad is left wondering what they can do next.

 First: don’t panic.
 You’ve found the right post to give you your options.